 This is a problem that happens way too often, especially in the tech industry and among start-up companies, and many terminated workers in Los Angeles and all across California simply walk away, not knowing that they may be entitled to sue their employer for such conduct.

-Our Los Angeles wrongful termination attorney Matthew A. Kaufman explains that employers in California can attempt to avoid paying bonuses or commissions by firing an employee right before the bonus, commission or other employment benefits would have been due or paid.
+Our wrongful termination lawyer in Los Angeles CA Matthew A. Kaufman explains that employers in California can attempt to avoid paying bonuses or commissions by firing an employee right before the bonus, commission or other employment benefits would have been due or paid.

 Such unlawful practice is more likely to occur if the commissions or bonuses due are significant.